instill-ai/python-sdk/README.md

 `Instill Model` is an advanced MLOps/LLMOps platform that was specifically crafted to facilitate the efficient management and orchestration of model deployments for unstructured data ETL.
 With `Instill Model`, you can easily create, manage, and deploy your own custom models with ease in `Instill Core` or on the cloud with `Instill Cloud`.

-Follow the instructions [here](https://www.instill-ai.dev/docs/model/create) to build and deploy your model.
+Follow the [model creation guide](https://www.instill-ai.dev/docs/model/create) to build and deploy your model.

 ### Create pipeline